What is a Radiologist?

-There were about 372,400 jobs for Radiologist in 2016 (in the United States).
+In the United States, there were 372,400 jobs for Radiologist in 2016.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Radiologist by 2026.
 The BLS estimates 14,300 yearly job openings in this field.

 The states with the most job growth for Radiologist are Arizona, Alaska, and Utah.
 Watch out if you plan on working in Connecticut, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.

 Average Radiologists Salary

 The salary for Radiologists ranges between about $60,280 and $208,000 a year.

 Radiologists who work in Alaska, Arizona, or Colorado, make the highest salaries.